How to Write an Amazing LinkedIn Recommendation in 2023 (with Examples)

 3. What’s Your Relationship

 How do you know this person?
-Are they a co-worker or previous manager?
+Are they a coworker or previous managers?
 Touch on the connection you’ve had and explain how your relationship was meaningful.
 This helps validate why you are qualified to give a recommendation.

 4. Why They Are So Great

 Run through one to three reasons why you are recommending this person.
 You likely think highly of this individual for specific reasons, so point them out.
-This can be any type of soft skill (master communicator) or a hard skill (Google Ads wiz).
+This can be any soft skill (master communicator) or hard skill (Google Ads wiz).

 5. Wrap Up With A Tip Of The Hat

-Wrap your recommendation up with a single, to the point, sentence.
-Let the reader know why you believe they’d be a great asset to any employer looking for somebody to hire.
+Wrap your recommendation up with a single, to-the-point sentence.
+Tell the reader why you believe they’d be a great asset to any employer looking for somebody to hire.

 linkedin recommendation meme